Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: A Combinatorial Analog of Conformal Gluing Function

-In previous sections, we discussed the combinatorial analog of `index' and improved the solutions of some partially solved models.
-Now we turn to the combinatorial analog of comformal gluing function.
-The main result of the second part is the following two theorems.
+In previous sections, we discussed the combinatorial analog of `index' and show how they affect the solution space of a lattice walk model.
+Now we turn to the combinatorial analog of the conformal gluing function.
+We prove the following result in this section.

 \begin{theorem} Consider a quarter-plane lattice walk problem associated with a finite group.
 The generating functions $Q(x,0)$, $Q(0,y)$, $Q(x,y)$ are defined as formal series in $\mathbb{C}[x,y][[t]]$.
 There exist a conformal mapping $z=w(x)$ that maps $x$ to a formal series of $1/z$ and $Y_0(x)$ to a formal series of $z$\footnote{ Another choice is mapping $x$ to a formal series of $z$ and $Y_0(x)$ to a formal series of $1/z$.}.
 For models associated with $D_2$ groups, $w(x)$ has an explicit representation,